43 Minutes

-43 Minutes is the third studio album from English female singer-songwriter Sam Brown.
+43 Minutes is the third studio album by English female singer-songwriter Sam Brown.
 It was released in 1993 by Brown's own label, Pod Music.

 43 Minutes peaked at No. 132 on Australia's ARIA Charts.
 "Fear of Life" was released as the album's only single, and reached No. 135 on the ARIA Charts.
 In 2019, a remastered edition of 43 Minutes was reissued on CD through Pod Music.

 Background

 Brown began writing 43 Minutes in 1991, during which time her mother was dying of cancer.
 Once writing was completed, Brown's label, A&M Records, provided the singer with £11,000 to demo her new material, with recording taking place in the summer of 1992.
 When presented to A&M, the label raised concerns over the material not being commercial enough.
 They requested Brown record a cover version of a song with hit potential and include it on the album, but Brown refused and split from the label.
 She told the Windsor Star in 1994: "I made a creative decision that I'd rather have artistic fulfillment than financial success."

 Brown then looked at releasing her new material independently.
 She bought back the rights from A&M, and worked some more on the existing recordings.
 43 Minutes was released in 1993 through Brown's own label, Pod Music, and through All At Once Records in Europe.
 The initial release sold 4,000 copies, and Brown embarked on a 22-date UK tour in early 1993 to promote it.

 Speaking of the album, Brown told Staines and Ashford News in 1992: "Musically it's very different to what I have done before.
 It's all piano with other instruments and quite mellow."
 She added in 2000: "43 Minutes is the first album that really represents me.
 It's not directly about my mother's death, but it is a whole piece and very fierce.
 It really homed in on what I thought, what death chucks up at you."